 Negative self-perceptions come from the outside, as the environment in which one grows up is inherently negative towards everyone who is not heterosexual.
 As a result, it makes one feel very insecure around other people.

-Safety is one of the most basic human needs, and if it is not realized, person percepts the outside world as a source of danger.
+Safety is one of the most basic human needs, and if it is not realized, a person percepts the outside world as a source of danger.
 This perception can have various forms, such as

 or some combination of those forms.
 Similar things happen with a person who is internally homophobic.